Richard Alsop IV House

 The Richard Alsop IV House is a historic house at 301 High Street in Middletown, Connecticut.
 Completed in 1839, the house is a distinctive example of transitional Greek Revival and Italianate architecture, and is nationally significant for the extremely well-preserved drawings on its interior walls.
 The site was designated a U.S. National Historic Landmark on January 16, 2009.
-The house serves as the Davison Arts Center of Wesleyan University.
+The house served as the Davison Art Center of Wesleyan University until 2019.
+The Davison Art Collection (formerly the Davison Art Center) is now located in Olin Memorial Library.

 Relationship to its surroundings

 This stately mansion faces east toward the Connecticut River from the west side of High Street opposite the intersection of Court Street.
 It is set back from the street atop a rise.
 A high iron fence borders the property along High Street.
 This house makes an important contribution to the elegance and high style which characterized High Street as the preferred residential area in nineteenth-century Middletown.